Big Sur California, USA Travel Guide

 Your spending choices directly influence the local economy.
 Traveling responsibly means your money supports the local population and its well-being.

 Support local, owned by an individual businesses.
-Choose local lodges and dine at local restaurants.
+Choose local lodges plus dine at local restaurants.

-Purchase goods from local shops rather than large chains (virtually non-existent in The Greatest meeting of land and sea anyway).
+Purchase goods from local shops instead of big chains (virtually non-existent in Big Sur anyway).

 Prioritize independent shops, galleries, and eateries.
 Even small purchases contribute to the community.